Pasi Sahlberg: Education

-Sahlberg is a graduate of University of Helsinki and the University of Oulu.
-He received his PhD from the University of Jyväskylä in 1996 with a thesis titled Who would help a teacher – post-modern perspective on change in teaching in light of one school improvement project.
+Sahlberg graduated from the University of Helsinki in education in 1986, having earlier studied mathematics and physics.
+He received his PhD in Educational Sciences from the University of Jyväskylä in 1996 with a thesis titled Who would help a teacher – post-modern perspective on change in teaching in light of one school improvement project.

 Career

-Sahlberg taught mathematics and information technology for eight years in middle school and high school.
+Sahlberg taught mathematics and physics for eight years in middle school and high school.
 His research investigates issues in educational reform, school improvement and education policy.